Javed-Shahbaz/Bootstrap-website/README.md

 # 📖 BootStrap Project <a name="about-project"></a>

-**Mobile** is simply a HTML & CSS based project that develops our understanding with professional portfolio.
-This also include many configuration settings to keep my code clean.
+**BotStrap** is simply a HTML & CSS based project that we experienced the power of using a CSS framework like Bootstrap to create a new website quickly from scratch.

 ## 🛠 Built With <a name="built-with"></a>